Permissionless-Software-Foundation/cashstack.info/docs/back-end/bchn-full-node.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 ---

-# Full Node
+# BCHN Full Node

 The bottom most layer in the Cash Stack is the Full Node.
 Every blockchain produces a full node, but not all full nodes can be operated on an normal desktop computer.
 The Cash Stack places a big emphasis on self-sufficiency and censorship resistance.
-The [PSF](https://psfoundation.info) maintains Docker containers for running full nodes on the Bitcoin Cash (BCH), eCash (XEC), and Avalanche (AVAX) blockchains.
+The [PSF](https://psfoundation.info) maintains a Docker container for running a full node on the Bitcoin Cash (BCH) blockchain.

 ## BCHN Full Node